keboola/connection-docs/management/users/index.md

 {: .image-popup}
 ![Screenshot -- Invitation email to create account](/management/users/invite-project-2.png)

-When they follow the link, they will be taken to an activation form:
+When they follow the link, they will be taken to the activation form:

 {: .image-popup}
 ![Screenshot -- Activation form](/management/users/register-2.png)

-After that the users will be taken to the [login form](todo) and they can immediately login to KBC and see the project they have been invited to.
+After that, the users will be taken to the [login form](todo).
+They can immediately login to KBC and see the project they have been invited to.
 In the User list, you will see their chosen screen name: